We have vacancies for a range of full-time projects to be run during the summer vacation 2023.

 It is expected that the projects will be run on campus but with some scope for flexible and hybrid working.
 Each team will set their own core hours when all team members must be present on campus and available for work.
 For example, typical core hours for Imago teams are 10.00am to 3.00pm.
 Additional hours are worked at a time and place convenient to each team member.

 The posts are open to any undergraduate student studying at the University of Manchester who is eligible to work in the UK, including students who will graduate this summer.
-Note that students must be resident in the UK for the duration of the project to be eligible for the work.
+Note that students must be resident in the UK for the duration of the project (apart from weeks taken as holiday) to be eligible for the work.

 We especially welcome applications from members of groups who are under-represented in the software engineering profession.
 We aim to recruit diverse teams for Imago, containing a mixture of experienced team members and inexperienced but talented junior team members.
 Working for Imago is a great way to bootstrap your personal portfolio and add some real development experience to your CV.